By Sharon Grace

-- Even if hydropower from the Snake River dams did need to be replaced, it has been replaced more than twice over by wind energy.
-Wind energy is greener than hydropower, since it does not destroy entire watersheds.
+- Even if hydropower from the Snake River dams did need to be replaced, it has been replaced more than four times over by wind and solar energy.
+This energy is greener than hydropower, since it does not destroy entire watersheds.

 The Navigation Benefit Is Negligible

-- The Snake River is a “river of negligible use” per the Army Corps of Engineers’ definition.
+- The Snake River is a “river of low use” pursuant to the Army Corps of Engineers’ definition.